 Usher, ticket taker or museum guide

-Many performing arts centers and local theaters need part-timers to show audience members to their seats, collect tickets or sell beverages and snacks.
+Many performing arts centers and local theaters use part-time workers to show audience members to their seats, collect tickets or sell beverages and snacks.

 Or maybe you have a background in art history and would make a good museum guide.